polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

-# Polymer Incentivized Testnet
+# Phase 1 Guideliens

-Welcome to the PIT!
+Welcome to Phase 1 of the PIT!
 This document serves as your guide to participating in our testnet, where developers can build, collaborate, and innovate in the Polymer ecosystem.

 ## Find a Quest